-5 Data Quality Issues
+5.1 Data Quality

-Validation results for the V7 Level 2 products will be published in the near future.
-Compared to V6 validation results, preliminary results for V7 indicate (1) generally smaller retrieval biases and (2) reduced bias variability (as demonstrated by smaller standard deviations and larger correlation coefficients in validation scatterplots).
+Compared to V6, validation results for V7 CO products indicate (1) generally smaller retrieval biases and (2) reduced bias variability [8].

 As described in Sec.
-3.5, the MOPITT algorithm development team recently discovered a new source of retrieval bias affecting the V5 and V6 NIR-only and TIR/NIR retrieval products.
+3.6, the MOPITT algorithm development team discovered a new source of retrieval bias affecting the V5 and V6 NIR-only and TIR/NIR retrieval products.
 Retrieval biases found in V5 and V6 products resulted from the fact that hot calibration events used to calibrate the MOPITT NIR radiances only occur approximately once per year.
 Users of affected V5 and V6 MOPITT products are cautioned that the newly discovered source of bias might significantly affect multi-year analyses of CO.
-For V7, the MOPITT team will release products generated in forward-processing mode as beta products, and will later reprocess these data following the next hot calibration.
-Thus, the initial release of archival V7 data products (processed in retrospective mode) will include observations made from the beginning of the mission through February, 2016.
-For March, 2016 and later, archival data products will not be available until approximately April, 2017 (following the next hot calibration event).
-Until then, V7 Level 2 data products will be released as beta products, with the filename and metadata identifying these files as such.
+For V7, the MOPITT team will release products generated in forward-processing mode as "beta" products, and will later reprocess these data following the next hot calibration.
 Beta products are considered unvalidated and should generally be used with caution.

-V7 "beta" products will be easily identifiable as the filenames of such files will include the word "beta" (e.g., "MOP02T-20160501-L2V17.8.1.beta.he5").
+V7 beta products are easily identifiable as the filenames of such files include the word "beta" (e.g., "MOP02T-20160501-L2V17.8.1.beta.he5").
 At the ASDC ftp and OPeNDAP sites (accessible at https://eosweb.larc.nasa.gov/datapool), beta files will also be stored in separate directories from archival products.
 For example, the archival V7 Level 2 TIR-only products will be found in subdirectories under the main directory "MOP02T.007"; this convention is consistent with previous MOPITT releases.
-Corresponding V7 beta TIR-only products will be found in subdirectories under "MOP02T.107".
+Corresponding V7 beta TIR-only products are found in subdirectories under "MOP02T.107".

 Another type of retrieval anomaly has been noticed in a small number of nighttime/land scenes.
-This anomaly is typically revealed as a striping pattern in retrieved surface-level CO concentrations and surface temperature for one or two pixels in the four-element detector array over a series of tracks.
+This anomaly is typically manifested as a striping pattern in retrieved surface-level CO concentrations and surface temperature for one or two pixels in the four-element detector array over a series of tracks.
 This type of anomaly primarily affects Pixels 1 and 4 and appears to be partly the result of a calibration issue affecting Channel 5 radiances in which gain and offset values exhibit frequent sudden jumps throughout the day.
-These gain and offset jumps have been traced back to cold calibration (space-view) events.
+These gain and offset discontinuities have been traced back to cold calibration (space-view) events.
 The new Daily Gain Dev diagnostic (included in both Level 1 and Level 2 files) may be useful for identifying days where this type of anomaly is most likely to occur.
-Analyses of "outlier" retrievals suggest that retrieval anomalies due to this effect are typically small (e.g., less than 10 ppbv).
+However, analyses of "outlier" retrievals suggest that retrieval anomalies due to this effect are typically small (e.g., less than 10 ppbv).